z3phydev/How-to-remap-or-disable-the-Essential-Key/README.md

 9. Make sure it's Enabled and Tap "Done"

 ## Congratulations!
 The Essential Key is now remapped to your chosen action.
 You can always go back and adjust it anytime.

+If this guide helped you, consider giving the repo a star!
+If something didn’t work, you have suggestions, or you just want to help improve this guide, please open an issue.